facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

     ...
 ```

-Executed right after parsing occurs.
-Arguments and options are accessible via `self.args` and `self.options`.
-This gives
+Executed right after per block argument and option parsing occurs.
+Arguments and options are accessible via `self.args`
-the plugin a chance to perform additional validation or adjustments if required.
-If there are issues `#!py3 False`
+and `self.options`.
+This gives the plugin a chance to perform additional validation or adjustments of the arguments and
+options.
+This also gives the opportunity to initialize class variables based on the per block arguments and options.

-should be returned and will cause the block to fail.
+If validation fails, `#!py3 False` should be returned and the block will not be parsed as a generic block.

 ### `on_create` Event